Employee benefits

 Benefits are part of an organisation’s Employee Value Proposition, or EVP.
 An EVP is essentially why an employee should work for you instead of your competitor.
 Offering a few benefits that are within your capabilities goes a long way to making you an employer of choice.

-Larger businesses have more budget and resources to build out a host of high impact benefits and additional perks, but that doesn’t mean small businesses can’t too.
+Larger businesses have more budget and resources to build out a host of high-impact benefits and additional perks, but that doesn’t mean small businesses can’t too.
 Flexible work, pets in the office, and even matching superannuation contributions up to a certain amount are all things that small businesses can do.

 Using benefits as an employee retention tool

-When the cost of hiring a new employee can be up to 2.5 times as high as the salary of the position itself, it’s cost effective to invest in benefits that work to retain employees.
+Moreover, when the cost of hiring a new employee can be up to 2.5 times as high as the salary of the position itself, benefits or initiatives, such as learning and development resources, are invaluable.
+In fact, employees who feel they’re progressing in their careers are 20% more likely to stay in their roles.

 Reward and recognition